anerv/dk_bicycle_network/docs/network-matching.md

 * Identify matched OSM edges (going from segment to edge level).

+NOTE: Edges that are only partly matched, and where the matched segments are not adjacent are not marked as matched.
+A manual inspection is recommended.

 11. **Rebuild topology (03k)**

 * Rebuild graph topology after splitting edges in step X.